Module

 Use enabled

-activate or deactivate the module.
+to activate or deactivate the module.

 Defines the operating systems where this module should be executed.
 If the current OS is not listed, the module is ignored.